 2. Which brings us to the second unique feature of MindNation Pulse Surveys — comparisons.
 MindNation is able to compare data and scores of different companies because of our extensive database.
 This allows us to tell a company ‘This is the state of your team’s well-being versus those of others in the same industry,’ and then follow-up with suggestions on how they can do better.

 Q6: What if an individual has mental health issues belonging to the lower income class and incapable of paying anything.
 How do you handle that?

 A6: MindNation believes that each person counts.
 In the early months of the pandemic, we offered free teletherapy sessions to those most affected by the pandemic — those who were retrenched, the medical frontliners, and members of the LGBTQ+ community.
 We even partnered with the local government unit of Pasig City to provide free psychologist sessions for those working in Pasig City Hall and their quarantine facilities.
 So regardless of your age, race, status, gender, and socio-economic class, don’t hesitate to reach out to us.
 We might be able to help with our services.

-Josiah Go is chair and chief innovation strategist of Mansmith and Fielders, Inc. The search for the 17th Mansmith Young Market Masters Awards (YMMA) is until May 6, 2022.
-Forms can be filled up in www.youngmarketmasters.com
+Josiah Go is chair and chief innovation strategist of Mansmith and Fielders, Inc. The 17th Mansmith Young Market Masters Awards (YMMA) Replay can be viewed here: www.youngmarketmasters.com.

 See more articles on Services.